abemscac/pies-doc/docs/web-vue3/ref-and-ref.md

 ## Under the Hood of `ref`

 So what does `ref` actually do?
-Well, that depends on the type of the argument.
-The returned type of `ref` is guaranteed to be `Ref`, the only thing matters is what `value` is in the `Ref`.
+Well, that depends on the type of the argument we send to `ref`.
+The returned type of `ref` is guaranteed to be a `Ref`, what really matters is what `value` is in the `Ref`.

-- If the arugment is a [primitive value](https://developer.mozilla.org/en-US/docs/Glossary/Primitive), Vue will directly use it as the `value` of the `Ref`, and "track" any changes we made to it.
+- If the arugment is a [primitive value](https://developer.mozilla.org/en-US/docs/Glossary/Primitive), `ref` will directly use it as the `value` of the `Ref`, and "track" any changes we made to it.
-- Otherwise Vue will use the argument to call another function called [`reactive`](./reactive.md), and use the returned value from `reactive` as the `value` of the `Ref`.
+- Otherwise `ref` would call another function called [`reactive`](./reactive.md) internally, and use the returned value from `reactive` as the `value` of the `Ref`.
 We'll talk more about `reactive` when we get to it, just don't worry about it for now.

 :::info

-Some may think the returned value of `ref` is a plain object like `{ value: 'hello' }`, but it's actually not!
+Although the returned value of `ref` seems to be a plain object of type `Ref` (e.g. `{ value: 'hello' }`), it's actually not!
 Instead, it's an instance of a class called `RefImpl` which has only one public property `value`.
-So from user's perspective (you and me), it's okay to just treat `RefImpl` as `Ref`.
+So from user's perspective (you and me, the developers), it's okay to just see `RefImpl` as `Ref` because they expose exactly the same public property.

-Just keep in mind that Vue will "track" the `value` in `RefImpl` and re-render the component(s) when `value` changes.
-Anything else about `RefImpl` is not too important if you're not trying to figure out how Vue implements the "tracking" mechanism.
-We'll just skip it!

 :::